abyssDS/sfmlWiki/Tutorial:-Using-View.md

 From the text above we can extract that there are two different rectangle defining the `sf::View`: a source and a viewport.
 What we also have, although not 'physically', is the world coordinate system, i.e. the coordinates you use to draw sprites, etc.

-First I'll explain how the source rectangle and the world coordinate system work together, then talk about the size and constructor, furthermore show you how to use the viewport to create different layouts, like a split-screen or a mini-map as suggest in the description, and at the end go a bit away from the direct manipulation of the `sf::View` and look at the `mapPixel/CoordstoCoords/Pixel(…)` functions of the `sf::RenderTarget`.
+First I'll explain how the source rectangle and the world coordinate system work together, then talk about the size and constructor, furthermore show you how to use the viewport to create different layouts, like a split-screen or a mini-map as suggest in the description, and at the end go a bit away from the direct manipulation of the `sf::View` and look at the `mapPixel/CoordsToCoords/Pixel(…)` functions of the `sf::RenderTarget`.
 At the bottom of the post you'll find a ZIP file which holds a fully working example, demonstrating everything you'll learn in this post.

 ## The source rectangle

-I don't want to talk about the viewport yet and thus I set the default values, which means that it will cover the whole window, i.e. the whole scene will be rendered 1:1 onto the window.
+I don't want to talk about the viewport yet and thus I will set it to the default values, which means that the view will cover the whole window, i.e. the whole scene will be rendered 1:1 onto the window.

 In the example above, I've already moved the view to the position, where the additional sprite of Link (protagonist of the Zelda game series) can be seen.
 In order to get Link's top left corner centered on the screen, I can't just do what might seem intuitive.
 If you assume Link's position is at (1056, 640), this **won't** work: